kipmadden/sql-challenge/README.md

 2. A histogram was created to visualize the most common salary ranges for employees.
 It was $40,000-$50,000 for the majority of the employees.
 ![Histogram of Salaries](/EmployeeSQL/Salary_Histogram.jpg)
+This histogram looks suspicious because the vast majority of employees are paid between $40k and $50k.

-3. A bar chart of average salary by title was created. ![Average Salary by Title](/EmployeeSQL/Average_Salary_Title.jpg)
+3. A bar chart of average salary by title was created. ![Average Salary by Title](/EmployeeSQL/Average_Salary_Title.jpg) This bar chart also looks as though it is using manufactured data, since it is unlikely that all the job titles would have roughly the same salary avearage.

 ## Epilogue